Suez Egypt Travel Guide

 The surrounding areas hold opportunities to experience Egypt’s natural beauty.

-Wadi Degla Protectorate, near Cairo, is a desert wadi with distinct geological characteristics and wildlife.
+Wadi Degla Protectorate, near Cairo, is a desert wadi with distinct geological features and wildlife.

-Ain Sokhna beaches are for swimming and sunbathing.
-Walking in the Red Sea mountains warrants experienced guidance.
+Ain Sokhna beaches are for a swim and sunbathing.
+Hiking in the Red Sea mountains warrants experienced guidance.

 No specific natural phenomena are unique to Suez.
 The desert environment remains consistent.